secure-software-engineering/phasar/BreakingChanges.md

 # Breaking Changes

+## development HEAD

+- Removed the CLI options `--alias-analysis` and `-P`.
+PhASAR now only supports the default alias analysis pipeline from LLVM consisting of TBAA, ScopedNoAliasAA and BasicAA.

 ## v0323

 - `EdgeFunctionPtrType` is no longer a `std::shared_ptr`.
 Instead `EdgeFunction<l_t>` should be used directly. `EdgeFunction` is now a *value-type* that encapsulates its memory management by itself.